vacendak/Python/Patterns/Readme.md

+## Stars patterns.
+#Sergio Sanz.
-## In this folder you can find some easy Python scripts to make stars patterns, and the images you get with each script.
+Python scripts to make simple stars patterns.
+Also yo can find the pattern image you get with each script.